 - magnetic cartridge

 - high-quality leather finish

 This portable vaporizer keychain will be the perfect companion for an on-the-go vaping experience.
-Pictured above is the AirVape OM in leather.
+Pictured above is the AirVape OM.